AllenInstitute/Bulk-RNA-Snakeline/README.md

 ![cover](Image/RNA-SEQ.png)

 ## Motivation
-With advancements in sequencing technology, a higher number of samples, and greater opportunities for affordability, the production of biological data is massive.
-As a result, researchers are constantly searching for simpler and more efficient approaches to process and transform large amounts of biological data into information that is both meaningful and reproducible.
-One approach is to utilize the features and benefits of a workflow engine.
-Workflow engines are helpful to streamline and automate processing tasks that when done manually, open the door to user bias and mistakes.
-In order to keep up with increasing data inputs and advancing processing software, the Bioinformatics Core team at the Allen Institute (BiCore), is transitioning towards automated workflows.
-Specifically, utilizing Snakemake to perform quality assessments, trimming, and mapping on Bulk RNA-Sequencing (Seq) data.
+Due to the rapid advancements in sequencing technology, researchers are now able to generate massive amounts of biological data through an increased number of samples and more affordable options.
+This has led to a growing demand for simple, efficient methods to process and analyze large datasets, ultimately transforming them into meaningful and reproducible information.
+Workflow engines offer a valuable solution to this challenge, as they streamline and automate processing tasks, thus reducing the risk of user bias and errors that may arise from manual procedures.

+Recognizing the need to adapt to the ever-increasing volume of data inputs and the constant evolution of processing software, the Bioinformatics Core team at the Allen Institute (BiCore) has begun transitioning towards automated workflows.
+In particular, they are employing Snakemake, a powerful workflow engine, to facilitate the quality assessment, trimming, and mapping of Bulk RNA-Sequencing (RNA-Seq) data.
+By embracing automated workflows, the BiCore team aims to improve efficiency, consistency, and reproducibility in their research, ultimately enhancing the overall quality of their findings.

 Table of Contents
 -----------------